 This aspect speaks for the level of support you can expect when working with the franchisor.
 They should be keen on investing time and resources into seeing their franchisees prosper.

 In a similar vein, take a look at the franchisor’s pitch.
 What kind of benefits do they promise?
 What are the sales figures?
 You can find this type of information on a website that’s dedicated to listing franchise opportunities.
 Franchise Local is a great option for finding a business for sale UK, as they offer an extensive list of franchises that can help you start a business with £1000 UK, with an ever-growing number of options for business owners with higher budgets as well.
-If you’re looking for a small business for sale, then their website is the place to go.
+If you’re looking for a small business for sale, then their website, specifically tailored for those seeking a business for sale in Mackay, is the place to go.
 Each listing is fully-detailed with all the information you need to know about the franchise.

 Even if the franchise is popular among consumers, it needs to be in a location where it can generate a stable and regular income by being easily accessible to its target market.
 The area should be safe and if applicable, easy to park near.
 A restaurant in a dead mall on the outskirts of town, for example, is probably not worth investing in.